photoprism/photoprism-docs/docs/user-guide/organize/stacks.md

 # Stacks #

-If you have enabled "Stacks" in  [*Settings*](../settings/general.md), you may come across photos that have more than one JPEG file associated with them.
-Grouped files are displayed in *Stacks*.
+If you have enabled *Stacks* in [*Settings*](../settings/library.md), you may come across photos that have more than one image file associated with them.

+To show all photos with a group of related files, open *Stacks* in the expanded *Search* navigation:

 ![Screenshot](img/stacks-1.png)